 Declaration votes do not get counted on election night; instead, they are counted in the weeks following election night.
 The counting of these votes takes longer than the counting of ordinary votes.

 In the days following election day, a 'declaration vote exchange' is carried out between the divisions within each state and territory, where declaration votes are physically passed on to the relevant division.
-Declaration votes received on behalf of divisions in another state or territory or overseas are sent via state or territory offices for distribution to the relevant divisions.
+Declaration votes received on behalf of divisions in another state or territory or overseas are sent to the relevant divisions.
 Once the declaration votes are received and processed in the home division, the counting of these votes can begin.

 For federal elections and by-elections, the legislation requires that postal vote envelopes containing the ballot papers need to be received by the appropriate DRO on or before 13 days after election day.
 These votes are included in the count if: